juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 An _OK_ response from this phase should always be expected to return the following information from the user's registration:
 - version

-Once a client has completed Phase 1 on at least _threshold_ _Realm#sub[i]_ that agree on _version_, it will proceed to Phase 2 for those realms.
+Once a client has completed Phase 1 on at least _threshold_ _realm#sub[i]_ that agree on _version_, it will proceed to Phase 2 for those realms.
 If no realms are in agreement, the client will assume that the user is _NotRegistered_ on any realm.

 === Phase 2 Recovery <Recovery_Phase_2>
 The following demonstrates the work a client performs to prepare for Phase 2: